Hospice care is designed to bring the highest quality of life to persons that are living with a serious illness, and are often close to death.

 Hospice offers maximum care.
 They do not offer maximum treatment.

 If you want or prefer maximum treatment, your love one will most likely be taken to a hospital in an ambulance, be placed in a critical care unit, and be put on a ventilator if necessary.
 The doctors take over and there you go.

 When Hospice arrives on the scene they keep the patient comfortable, alleviate symptoms of pain, and in the case of in home care, allow the patient to stay in a familiar setting, with familiar sounds and voices.
 They do not treat the existing illness.

 Hospice also has critical care units available.
 The patient if eligible can be moved to one of those locations.

 You might be surprised to learn that both my Dad and my Mom died in the same bedroom at home with the assistance of Hospice.
 Mom outlived Dad by twenty years.

-It seems to me that based on the comments here on the ARR, the emails I receive, and in conversations with people I meet in public, Hospice is not well understood.
+It seems to me that based on my experience that Hospice is not well understood.